 Ran Barnes has served for over fifteen years as a Board member for the North Carolina Association for Middle-Level Education.
 While on that Board, he has served as the Central Office Representative, Treasurer, and Past- President.
 In addition, Ran serves on the Board for the National Forum to Accelerate Middle Grades Reform.
 While serving on these Boards, Ran worked with the 2010 Investing in Innovation i3 grant for NC.
 This was a three-state collaboration with North Carolina, Illinois, and California.
 He is currently the state director for the SEED grant.
 This is a 4 state initiative with Michigan, California, North Carolina and Illinois.
 Ran is active in the Schools to Watch (STW) initiative in North Carolina.
 Each year he visits schools to help determine a school as a new STW or a redesignated STW.

-Schools to Watch Board Representative – Tina Jamison
+Schools to Watch Fidelity Chair – Michelle Hayward

-Dr. Martinrex Kedziora is the Chief Academic Officer of Educational Services for the Moreno Valley Unified School District since 2011.
+Dr. Martinrex Kedziora is the Superintendent for the Moreno Valley Unified School District.
 Originally, from Memphis, TN, Dr. Kedziora has been a middle school teacher, special education coordinator, K-8 Principal and Professional Development Director during his 30-year career.
-He serves as President of the California League of Middle Schools.
+He serves as Chairman of the California League of Schools.
 As an Education Faculty member for National and Brandman Universities.
 He serves as a team member of CLS for the California Department of Education and the Middle Schools Alliance.
 He is a committee member of the Urban Education Committee for ACSA.
 He is the Chair of the Advocacy Committee for the National Forum to Accelerate Middle Grades, Vice President of the Moreno Valley Hispanic Chamber of Commerce and on the advisory board for the Schools First Federal Credit Union.

 Dr. Chris Cook is a Professor of Middle Grades Education in the Department of Curriculum and Instruction at Appalachian State University in Boone, North Carolina.
 He earned his B.S. and M.A. from Appalachian State University and his Ph.D. from the University of North Carolina Greensboro.
 His current research and teaching interests focus on effective middle grades practices, current implementation of the “middle school concept”, and middle grades teacher preparation.
 Chris served as the former chair of the Middle Level Education Research Special Interest Group of the American Educational Research Association and currently serves as the state co-director of the North Carolina Schools to Watch program.